 HHS OIG, established by the Inspector General Act of 1978, is the principal federal civil enforcement authority for Medicare and Medicaid fraud.
 OIG's core functions:

-- Audits and evaluations: program integrity audits, beneficiary impact studies, OIG advisory opinions
+• Audits and evaluations: program integrity audits, beneficiary impact studies, and the OIG Advisory Opinion Program

-OIG's annual budget is funded jointly through congressional appropriations and the HCFAC Program.
-OIG returns approximately $4-8 to the Medicare Trust Funds for every $1 spent.
+OIG's annual budget is funded jointly through congressional appropriations and the HCFAC Program, and the program consistently returns several dollars to the Medicare Trust Funds for every dollar spent on enforcement.

 Department of Justice (DOJ) Health Care Fraud Unit